DavidYKay/davidykay.github.io/_drafts/01-hello-world.md

 Most people seem to believe that these are mere side-effects of well-intentioned efforts by the government.
 However, there's a great deal of evidence which indicates otherwise.

 Over the past few months, I've written speeches, reports, and blog posts that I have yet to publish.
 In my heart of hearts, I'd love to take on this cause full-time.
 I believe deeply in the capacity of the human species and don't want it to fall under the yoke of tyrants.
-In my analysis, we are closer to enslavement than we have ever been in my lifetime.
+In my estimation, we are closer to enslavement than we have ever been in my lifetime.

 However, I have a business to get off the ground, and it seems that most people would rather not hear a viewpoint which dissents from that of the mainstream media.